palprz/simple-mapper/README.md

 ## TODO

 - validations for everything
-- better styling
+- (kind of done) better styling
-- add description for each option
-- list with possible actions for the simpler-mapper
 - add tooltip with description what exactly it's doing
 - deep testing of every function
+- save background and offset in the downloaded data
+- upload background and offset
 - (?)
 CTRL + Z and/or shortcuts
 - (?) preset
 - (?) split shapes